 Keep credit card charges to less than 30% of your total balance

-Accounting for 30% of your FICO Score, responsible credit utilization can have a positive impact on your credit score.
-Don’t apply for new credit cards that you don’t need and try and pay off debt rather than just transferring it from one card to another.
+Accounting for 30% of your FICO Score, responsible credit utilization can positively impact your credit score.
+Don’t apply for new credit cards that you don’t need and pay off debt rather than just transferring it from one card to another.

 Lower your debt-to-income ratio (DTI)

-Increasing your income or decreasing your debt will have a positive effect on your credit score.
-In a perfect world this problem wouldn’t exist, and we know how difficult it is to apply in real-life.
+Increasing your income or decreasing your debt will positively affect your credit score.
+In a perfect world, this problem wouldn’t exist, and we know how difficult it is to apply in real-life.
 But try your best to develop a debt-repayment plan that you can both afford and adhere to.
 As well, always pay-down debt with the highest interest rate first.

 Lower Your Risk Factor